Multiple Intelligence International School

-Multiple Intelligence International School (MIIS) is an international co-educational day and progressive school.
-The Main Campus of MIIS is located in Loyola Heights, Quezon City, and the Upper School campus is located along Katipunan Avenue, Quezon City, Philippines.
+Multiple Intelligence International School (MIIS) is an international progressive school.
+The Main Campus of MIIS is located in Loyola Heights, Quezon City, and the Upper School Campus is located along Katipunan Avenue, Quezon City, Philippines.

 History

 The Multiple Intelligence International School was first established as Child's Place Preschool in 1996, by Mary Joy Canon-Abaquin.

 It is the first educational institution in the Philippines that has based its approach on the multiple intelligence framework of Harvard-based cognitive psychologist, Howard Gardner.